 This program is offered in a flexible format: full-time (1 year), part-time (2 years), modular (3 years)

-Pre-session in September (mandatory, 0 credit): Quantitative Methods:Mathematics (pass/fail)
+Pre-session in September (elective, 0 credit): Quantitative Methods:Mathematics (pass/fail)

 Fall Semester 16 credits:

-Mandatory courses (3 credits): Academic Writing, Research Design and Methods in IR I (continued in the Winter term), Economic Foundations
+Mandatory courses: Academic Writing for one-year students (continued in the Winter term), Research Design and Methods for one-year students part I (continued in the Winter term), Economic Foundations

-Mandatory electives (4 credits): International Political Economy, International Relations Concepts and Theories, Knowing Narrating, (re)Writing International Relations
+Mandatory electives: International Political Economy, International Relations Concepts and Theories, Knowing Narrating, (re)Writing International Relations

-Elective courses (9 credits): Selected courses from the two departments.
+Elective courses: Selected courses from the two departments.
 E.g: Courts as Global Policy Actors (4 credits), Economics of Law (2 credits), Foreign Policy Analysis (4 credits), Data Analysis 1: Exploration (2 credits), Macroeconomic Policies and Institutions (2 credits)

 Winter Semester 16 credits:

-Mandatory courses (6 credits): Research Design and Methods in IR II, Global Economy: Emergence and Current Issues 1
+Mandatory courses : Academic Writing for one-year students, Research Design and Methods for one-year students part II, Global Economy: Emergence and Current Issues 1

-Elective courses (10 credits): Selected courses from the two departments.
+Elective courses: Selected courses from the two departments.
 E.g. , International and European Refugee Law, Global Economy: Emergence and Current Issues,Health Policy, EU Security Policy, Economic Policy and Global Strategy

 Spring Semester 8 credits: